 The UK CAA have allowed us to replace the classroom courses with online learning so that the mandatory 10% of course time can still be credited.
-Live webinars are available throughout the working week and a library of recordings is also available.
-Only live webinars and tutorials can be counted towards the classroom time.
+Online webinars are available throughout the working week and an extensive library of recordings is also available.
+Only live webinars and revision weeks can be counted towards the classroom time.
 This permission goes with our approval and means that webinars can be used prior to exams with any EASA State.

 You must complete a total of 650 hours of learning for your ATPL theory.
 10% (65 hours) of this must be ‘classroom time’.
 This works out at a minimum of just under 22 hours per Module.

 Currently live webinars can count towards the classroom hours requirement, but recorded webinars do not.

 If you have already attended a revision week at Bristol Groundschool this week credits you 32 hours and accelerators are 6.5 hours a day.
 Therefore, if you have completed two revision weeks, discounting accelerators, you would need 1 hour of extra webinars.

 Someone approaching Module 2 exams who has already done 1 revision course, discounting accelerators, would need 12 hours of webinars to hit the minimum.

 Students will be able to add up their current attendance to work out their remaining hours requirement before sitting the exams.